ShimaTaku818/R-as-GIS-for-Economists/docs/Demonstration.md

 values     : 0, 255  (min, max)
 ```

 The cells (30 meter by 30 meter) of the imported raster layer take a value ranging from 0 to 255.
-Corn and soybean are represented by 1 and 5, respectively (visualization of the CDL data is on the right).
+Corn and soybean are represented by 1 and 5, respectively (Figure ).

 Figure \@ref(fig:overlap-cdl-grid) shows the map of one of the IA grids and the CDL cells it overlaps with.